 We want you to understand fully the risks involved in surgery so that you can make an informed decision.
 Although complications are infrequent, all surgeries have some degree of risk.
 All of us at Lopez Plastic Surgery will use our expertise and knowledge to avoid complications in so far as we are able.
 If a complication does occur, we will use those same skills in an attempt to solve the problem quickly.

 In general, the least serious problems occur more often and the more serious problems occur rarely.
-If a complication does arise, you, Dr. Lopez and his staff will need to cooperate in order to resolve the problem.
+If a complication does arise, you, Dr. Lopez or Dr. Perro and their staff will need to cooperate in order to resolve the problem.
 Most complications involve an extension of the recovery period rather than any permanent effect on your final result.

 Normal symptoms swelling and bruising: Moderate swelling and bruising are normal after any surgery.
 Severe swelling and bruising may indicate bleeding or possible infection.